 When Van Leer returned to Giddens’ cell, Giddens pushed her hands through the slot and demanded her lunch.
 Van Leer instructed Giddens to remove her hands from the slot and Giddens refused.
 Van Leer then told Giddens she would give her lunch if Giddens removed her hands and Giddens complied.

 As Van Leer bent down to insert the lunch tray into Giddens’ cell tray slot, Giddens ran to the back of her cell and grabbed an eight ounce milk carton opened at the top so it resembled a square cup.
 It was filled with Giddens’ urine.
 Giddens then hurled the carton at Van Leer.
-Some of the urine splashed through the tray slot and his Van Leer’s face and hair.
+Some of the urine splashed through the tray slot and contacted Van Leer’s face and hair.

 Van Leer immediately tried to wipe off the urine from her face.
 Giddens could see she had succeeded in “gassing” Van Leer and said angrily, “You should have given me my tray the first time, cunt” and laughed.
 The incident was recorded by one of the jail’s security cameras.